Our Services

 Social sleep episodes like falling asleep at the dinner table aren't just awkward—they're valuable signals from your body.
 Noticing them and discussing them with your doctor can uncover treatable conditions and keep you healthier in the long run.

-If you're experiencing persistent daytime sleepiness, start by using Ubie's free AI-powered Symptom Checker Bot to get personalized insights based on your specific symptoms before your doctor visit.
+If persistent daytime sleepiness is affecting your life, start by checking your symptoms with Ubie's free AI symptom checker—it only takes a few minutes and provides personalized insights you can share with your healthcare provider.
 And remember: if you ever feel that your symptoms could be life threatening or serious, speak to a doctor right away.
 Early action can make all the difference.

 (References)